Dr. Ashley S. Hammond

 I am a paleoanthropologist and functional morphologist studying the evolution of apes and humans.

-I am particularly interested in reconstructing the evolution of locomotion in fossil apes and humans.
-Mosaic fossil anatomy and the fragmentary nature of the fossil record make locomotor reconstructions challenging.
-My work attempts to deal with these issues in locomotor reconstruction by applying innovative modeling techniques.
-I also implement digital imaging, morphometrics, live animal data collection, dissection work, phylogenetic comparative methods, and paleontological field work.
-Students interested in any of these topics are encouraged to contact me regarding research opportunities.
+I am particularly interested in reconstructing the evolution of locomotion in apes and humans, but mosaic fossil anatomy and the fragmentary nature of the fossil record make locomotor reconstructions challenging.
+My work attempts to deal with these issues in locomotor reconstruction by implementing innovative modeling techniques, digital imaging, morphometrics, live animal data collection, dissection work, and phylogenetic comparative methods.